Kairotic/coding-with-knots/quipu.md

 ---
 title: |
    Coding with Knots
 author:
-  - Julian Rohrhuber
+   - Julian Rohrhuber (The Institute For Music And Media, Robert Schumann Hochschule, Düsseldorf)
-  - David Griffiths
+   - David Griffiths (FoAM Kernow)
-abstract: Abstract goes here
+abstract: In this paper we explore new ways to approach understanding of the mysterious Precolumbian quipus, using both visual and sonic interpretations.
+We base our investigation on the Harvard Quipu Archive, starting with graphical visualisation techniques that give us an overall view so we can compare textile structures and perform basic cryptanalysis.
+We use listening and sonification in order to filter and compare the different modes of data representation (knot type, colour, twist and material).
+This provides new ways to experience both currently understood and unknown meanings in quipus.
 fontsize: 11pt
 geometry: margin=2.5cm
 bibliography: quipu.bib